 First, recall what the vapor pressure of a liquid is.
 For a liquid inside a closed container at a given temperature, some amount will evaporate and bounce around, hitting the walls of the container.

 How quickly a liquid will evaporate is dependent on the amount of exposed surface area.
 In a cup in of pure water, the exposed surface is entirely made up of water molecules.
-However, if a non-volatile solute like sugar were mixed with the water, some of the molecules at the surface will be sugar.
-This effectively lowers the exposed surface area of water, making it less able to evaporate and in turn lowering the vapor pressure.
+However, if a solute like sugar were mixed with water, some of the molecules at the surface will be sugar.
+This effectively lowers the exposed surface area of the water, making it less able to evaporate and in turn lowering the vapor pressure.

 - The water will only boil if its vapor pressure is equal to atmospheric pressure.
 Thus you would need to heat the water to a higher temperature.

 - The vapor pressure lowering is a colligative property because it depends on the ratio of solute particles to solvent and not the identity (type) of solute.